Experts in the Field

-A History of FBI Handguns
+A History Of FBI Handguns

 In late 1973, I found myself at the FBI Academy in Quantico, Va., starting New Agents Training.
 I had 11 years of law enforcement behind me as a state investigator and was an NRA Firearms Instructor and an FBI National Academy graduate.
 But one morning in late November, I was just one of 30-plus students meeting their issue sidearms for the first time.
-We were each issued a Smith & Wesson Model 10 with a 4-inch barrel, PC stocks (the base of the wooden stock was rounded for concealment) with a grip adapter.
+We were each issued a Smith & Wesson Model 10 with a 4" barrel, PC stocks (the base of the wooden stock was rounded for concealment) with a grip adapter.
 As an S&W-trained armorer, I noted that mine appeared new and had an excellent, but conservative, action job.
 There was more than 40 years of FBI firearm history before I was issued that model and there would be a lot of makes, models and calibers afterward.

 When Walter R. Walsh joined the FBI in 1934, he was in the first class of new agents to be officially armed.
 Prior to that class, agents often obtained commissions from local sheriffs and chiefs of police in order to carry a handgun.
 One wonders just how legal these commissions were, and what happened in cases when the gun had to be used.

-Walsh was issued a 4-inch-barreled Colt Official Police revolver in .38 Spl. upon his graduation but immediately began carrying a personal Colt M1911A1 in .45 ACP.
+Walsh was issued a 4"-barreled Colt Official Police revolver in .38 Spl. upon his graduation but immediately began carrying a personal Colt M1911A1 in .45 ACP.
 It was the handgun he carried when he arrested Doc Barker in Chicago in 1935, and it was one of two handguns he had in Bangor, Maine, in the shootout with the Brady Gang on Columbus Day 1937.
 He was certainly more familiar with the .45 than the revolver as he was an award-winning marksman in competition, using an M1911 in both civilian and military matches.

 The Bureau’s regulations on carrying a personal handgun were lenient then, certainly more so than at present.
 Walsh recalls that no paperwork was required for him to carry the .45 and that when he purchased a pair of registered .357 Magnums in 1937, he could carry either, or both.